EugenMayer/opnsense-unbound-plugin/README.md

+**Discontinued**: OPNsense has a build in unbound API since [22.1](https://docs.opnsense.org/development/api/core/unbound.html).
+See and implementation with [opnsense-cli](https://github.com/EugenMayer/opnsense-cli)

 ## Unbound API for opnsense

 This plugins adds the missing API to control unbound using a web-API.
 Yet not all operations are implemented ( help? ).